ChadKreutzer/chad_kreutzer/jekyll_blog/_posts/2017-3-28-Hello-World.md

 ### How?

 Blogging about my coding struggles and triumphs will not only help the hypothetical future learner, but it will also help me via the [rubber duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging) method where explaining code to someone else can help you understand it better and work out problems in it yourself.
 Another benefit for me is now I will have a single resource to go back to when I want to solve the same problem again rather than reinventing the wheel.
-Not to mention a similar benefit to looking back to previous beers I've made, recipies I've tried, and gaming experiences I have had.
+Not to mention a similar benefit to looking back to previous beers I've made, recipes I've tried, and gaming experiences I have had.

 ### When?